Prep Recipes are combinations of ingredients which don't get sold, but become ingredients in Serving Recipes, such as sauces and garnishes.

 Entering a prep recipe is very similar to entering a service recipe.
 The 2 differences are:

-1. there is no “Pricing” section for prep recipes but there is a Conversion section.
+1. there is no “Pricing” section for prep recipes since you are not selling it.
+There IS a Yield/Portion Cost

 2. Prep recipes ask for a number and either a weight or volume so they can be used and priced correctly in a Serving recipe.

 Conversions here are similar to the equivalents you used when entering ingredients.
-You'll use equivalents for recipes on if:
+You'll use equivalents for prep and serving recipes if:

 This recipe is produced by the WEIGHT of ingredients but you'll use the recipe by VOLUME (like for certain sauces), or vice versa.
 See this article about Conversions and Prep Recipes